 BlackRock is remunerated on an ad valorem basis in which the fees are calculated according to the amount of assets under management.
-For equities and bonds the fee is 0.16% p.a.
-The fee for the BlackRock Dynamic Diversified Growth Fund is 0.65% p.a.
+For equities and bonds, the Annual Management Charge ("AMC") is 0.16% p.a.
+The AMC for the BlackRock Dynamic Diversified Growth Fund is 0.55% p.a.
+The AMC for the LDI funds (leveraged gilts) is 0.15% p.a.
+The AMC for the Sterling Liquidity Fund is 0.125% p.a.

 In addition, BlackRock pays commissions to third parties on many trades it undertakes in the management of the assets and also incurs other ad hoc costs.
 The Trustee receives statements from BlackRock setting out these costs and reviews them from time to time to ensure that the costs incurred are commensurate with the goods and services received.